FARO Technologies (NASDAQ:FARO) Issues Q1 2022 Earnings Guidance

 FARO Technologies (NASDAQ:FARO) updated its first quarter 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of $-0.080-$0.120 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.190.
 The company issued revenue guidance of $80 million-$88 million, compared to the consensus revenue estimate of $88.36 million.

-A number of large investors have recently added to or reduced their stakes in the business.
-State Street Corp grew its holdings in FARO Technologies by 11.3% during the fourth quarter.
-State Street Corp now owns 673,325 shares of the scientific and technical instruments company’s stock valued at $47,146,000 after purchasing an additional 68,522 shares during the period.
-Legal & General Group Plc boosted its stake in shares of FARO Technologies by 8.3% in the fourth quarter.
-Legal & General Group Plc now owns 338,098 shares of the scientific and technical instruments company’s stock worth $23,674,000 after acquiring an additional 25,908 shares during the period.
-Geode Capital Management LLC boosted its stake in shares of FARO Technologies by 0.9% in the fourth quarter.
-Geode Capital Management LLC now owns 321,066 shares of the scientific and technical instruments company’s stock worth $22,481,000 after acquiring an additional 2,868 shares during the period.
-Bank of New York Mellon Corp boosted its stake in shares of FARO Technologies by 2.1% in the third quarter.
-Bank of New York Mellon Corp now owns 165,120 shares of the scientific and technical instruments company’s stock worth $10,865,000 after acquiring an additional 3,407 shares during the period.
-Finally, Charles Schwab Investment Management Inc. boosted its stake in shares of FARO Technologies by 1.5% in the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 129,481 shares of the scientific and technical instruments company’s stock worth $9,067,000 after acquiring an additional 1,937 shares during the period.
-95.95% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds have recently modified their holdings of the business.
+Morgan Stanley increased its stake in shares of FARO Technologies by 102.5% during the 2nd quarter.
+Morgan Stanley now owns 90,316 shares of the scientific and technical instruments company’s stock worth $7,024,000 after purchasing an additional 45,714 shares during the last quarter.
+Invesco Ltd. increased its stake in shares of FARO Technologies by 3.3% during the 4th quarter.
+Invesco Ltd. now owns 94,703 shares of the scientific and technical instruments company’s stock worth $6,631,000 after purchasing an additional 3,032 shares during the last quarter.
+Parametric Portfolio Associates LLC boosted its holdings in shares of FARO Technologies by 3.5% during the 4th quarter.
+Parametric Portfolio Associates LLC now owns 53,150 shares of the scientific and technical instruments company’s stock worth $3,722,000 after buying an additional 1,794 shares during the period.
+JPMorgan Chase & Co. boosted its holdings in shares of FARO Technologies by 1.0% during the 4th quarter.
+JPMorgan Chase & Co. now owns 33,666 shares of the scientific and technical instruments company’s stock worth $2,358,000 after buying an additional 336 shares during the period.
+Finally, D. E. Shaw & Co.
+Inc. boosted its holdings in shares of FARO Technologies by 7.3% during the 4th quarter.
+D. E. Shaw & Co.
+Inc. now owns 32,682 shares of the scientific and technical instruments company’s stock worth $2,288,000 after buying an additional 2,228 shares during the period.
+Hedge funds and other institutional investors own 96.66% of the company’s stock.

 FARO Technologies, Inc engages in the design, development, manufacture, marketing and support of three-dimensional (3D) measurement, imaging, and realization systems.
 It operates through the following segments: 3D Manufacturing, Construction BIM, and Emerging Verticals.
 The 3D Manufacturing segment provides solutions for manual & automated measurement and inspection in an industrial or manufacturing environment.